 A. THE BUG/ISSUE (Varies from issue to issue) Can U reproduce the problem & if so how reliably?:

-Yes, Every time.
-If U can, exact steps to reproduce.
+Every time.
+Once per 24 hours (update intervall) If U can, exact steps to reproduce.
 If not, exactly what U did & what happened:

 B. YOUR SETUP Exact CIS version & configuration:

 Current CIS, proactive, all high, av set as guard, no sb, no cloud, no lookup Modules enabled & level.
 D+/HIPS, Autosandbox/BBlocker, Firewall, & AV:

 Proactive, high, AS off, fw high, av guard Have U made any other changes to the default config? (egs here.):

 Sure Have U updated (without uninstall) from CIS 5 or CIS6?:

 No if so, have U tried a a a clean reinstall - if not please do?: